LYMEDISEASE101.com

 ELISA is based on antigen-antibody reactions, it represents the chemical interaction of antigen and antibody produced by immune cells i.e., leukocytes; ELISA allows selective quantitative/ qualitative analysis of antigens which also includes protein, peptides, hormones, nucleic acids, metabolites.

-ELISA- Definition, Principle, Procedure, Types, Steps, Applications
+ELISA test – Definition, Principle, Procedure, Types, Steps, Uses

 * Latest Lyme Disease 101 News